ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-05-a-macroscopic-take-on-metaprogramming.md

 Everyday code does not necessarily solve unique problems.
 As developers, we use well defined conventions and set of functions we are familiar with to process this data and return whatever is defined in the product specifications.

-There should be room for abstraction and generalisation and yet, the consensus is to try and avoid metaprogramming as much as possible.
+There should be room for abstraction and generalization and yet, the consensus is to try and avoid metaprogramming as much as possible.

 The prefix "meta" is self-referential which tends to indicate linguistically that metaprogramming encompasses all of programming including "normal" programming.
 We could think of "normal" programming as our ability to solve unique problems.